The Company (vocal group)

 The Company (stylized as The CompanY) is a Filipino vocal group since 1985.
-The current members are Moy Ortiz, Annie Quintos, Sweet Collado-Plantado and OJ Mariano.
+The current members are Moy Ortiz, Annie Quintos, Sweet Plantado and OJ Mariano.

 History

-The original members of The CompanY were members of the 1981 and 1983 touring batches of the Ateneo College Glee Club.
-Their musical director, Moy Ortiz, named the group after Stephen Sondheim's musical Company.
-The group focused on contemporary jazz and a cappella music, instead of songs from the classical and traditional choral music repertoire that they performed under the ACGC.
+The CompanY is a Filipino vocal group originally formed by members of the 1981 and 1983 touring batches of the Ateneo College Glee Club (ACGC).
+The group was founded and directed by Moy Ortiz, who named it after Stephen Sondheim's musical Company.
+Unlike their choral background with the ACGC, The CompanY focused on contemporary jazz and a cappella music.

-The CompanY scored their first hit with the single "Everlasting Love", which Ortiz co-wrote with Luigi de Dios and Rina Caniza.
-This was followed in 1992 by two other hits,“Muntik na Kitang Minahal" (I Almost Loved You) and “Now That I Have You”, from their second album Sixby6.
-That same year, the group performed in their major concert with the Manhattan Transfer at the Araneta Coliseum.